Kigulx/home-task/README.md

 # home-task

-home-task
-Find and return the cheapest (lowest) shown price (Please avoid using the minimum function) Find and return the room type, number of guest with the cheapest price Print the total price (Net price + taxes) for all rooms along with the room type
+ 1. Find and return the cheapest (lowest) shown price (without the minimum function)
+ 2. Find and return the room type, number of guest with the cheapest price
+ 3. Print the total price (Net price + taxes) for all rooms along with the room type

 Everything output in json file